The DynamoDB library for Clojure

 "#counter" (api/sql "#counter + :one")}})

-The example above covers three various options for the :set
+The example above covers three various options for the :set argument.
+Namely:

 - The attribute is a plain string

-, and the value is plain as well. - The attribute is a complex keyword (
+("Foobar"), and the value is plain as well. - The attribute is a complex keyword (

-) which cannot be placed in a SQL expression directly.
-Under the hood, the library produces an alias for it and injects it intoExpressionAttributeNames
+:user/email) which cannot be placed in a SQL expression directly.
+Under the hood, the library produces an alias for it and injects it intoExpressionAttributeNames. - The attribute is an alias, and the value is a raw expression.
+To distinguish

 an expression from a regular string (e.g. email), there is a wrapper

-should be declared in the:attr-names
+api/sql.
+The alias#countershould be declared in the:attr-namesmap.

 Add Attributes

-parameter accepts a map of an attribute or an alias to a
+The :add parameter accepts a map of an attribute or an alias to a

 value.
 Imagine you have the following item in the db: